how the uk library sample works

 We have to be mindful of costs as whatever we spend on sampling reduces what is available for payment to authors.
 We are obliged by law to reimburse the library authorities for the costs of installing the PLR software and providing us with regular updates of loans data.
 As technology gets cheaper and more sophisticated we have been able to collect more data at no increased cost and we will continue to look out for opportunities to expand the sample size by using shared library systems etc.

 Because PLR figures are derived from a representative sample of library authorities, a grossing-up calculation is applied to the actual loans at the end of each PLR reporting year, in order to provide a national estimate of loans for the whole of the UK and Northern Ireland.

-If you require more in-depth information regarding this process, please contact the Head of PLR (tel: 01642 604699; email:firstname.lastname@example.org).
+If you require more in-depth information regarding this process, please contact the Author Operations Manager (tel: 01642 604699; email:firstname.lastname@example.org).